masurp/VU_CADC/tutorials/R_text_unsupervised-text-classification.md

 A good first step towards understanding what topic models are and how they can be useful, is to simply play around with them, so that’s what we’ll do here.
 First, let’s load some data.
-In this case, it is a data set of tweets on new years resolutions.
+In this case, it is a data set of tweets on new years resolutions (you can download it from Canvas).

 ``` r
 library(tidyverse)